 A proficient Data Fabric architecture provides several advantages, including:

 - Automated data discovery for improved accessibility: Automated data discovery enables data democratization, making it easy for business users to access the information they need.
 Data fabric simplifies this process, providing a structured data environment that automates getting data from source systems, filtering it, and making it available to the final business user.
+Read more about How SCIKIQ approaches Data discovery.

 - Faster time-to-value for advanced analytics: With data fabric, the time it takes to move from data to advanced analytics is significantly reduced.
 This automation and simplification dramatically shorten the time it takes to generate value.
+Know how Advanced analytics and AI are changing the Data management process.

 - Enterprise-grade security for better value: Data security is a top priority, and data fabric provides robust protection for your most valuable asset.
 It has a proven track record of keeping data safe and ensuring compliance with regulations.